 Project Group 1 for the railroad Quiet Zones project includes the four crossings listed below with the improvements.
-Construction is anticipated to start in May 2025 and is anticipated to be completed by the end of the year.
+Construction is anticipated to start in May 2025 and is anticipated to be completed by July 2026.
 It will include installation of asphalt pavement, concrete curb/gutter/sidewalk, raised medians, pavement markings, signage, fencing and installation of railroad gates with flashers.

-Once construction of these crossing is completed, a request will be filed with the Federal Railroad Administration to implement the Quiet Zone.
+Once construction of these and adjacent crossing is completed, a request will be filed with the Federal Railroad Administration to implement the Quiet Zone.
 If approved, the Quiet Zone will go into effect.
-See the project FAQs for more information about Quiet Zones.
+See the project FAQs for more information about Quiet Zones and when train horns will stop sounding routinely at designated crossings.

 Current Status